Below is a list of some of the cases the firm has handled, not a complete list, and is not a guaranty of future

 AMMCO hired Klein & Wilson's client to be its president and gave him the impossible task of turning the company around in short order, even though the company's accounting department was incompetent and years of sloppy corporate culture permeated every department.
 Klein & Wilson's client made great strides in improving quality control and repairing damaged customer relationships.
 Nevertheless, AMMCO's board abruptly terminated the client for "cause" after a disgruntled employee complained about his management style.
 Consequently, AMMCO refused to pay the severance set forth in the employment agreement and other wages, on the ground that the "for cause" termination justified its decision.

 Klein & Wilson persuaded AMMCO to submit the case to binding arbitration which saved Klein & Wilson's client thousands of dollars in fees and costs.
-At the binding arbitration in front of Justice Edward Wallin, Klein & Wilson proved its client met AMMCO's stated objectives and there was no "cause" justifying the client's termination.
-Justice Wallin awarded Klein & Wilson's client the entire severance payment requested, plus vacation pay, penalties, expert witness fees, interest, costs, and all of Klein & Wilson's attorney's fees.
+At the binding arbitration, Klein & Wilson proved its client met AMMCO's stated objectives and there was no "cause" justifying the client's termination.
+The arbitrator awarded Klein & Wilson's client the entire severance payment requested, plus vacation pay, penalties, expert witness fees, interest, costs, and all of Klein & Wilson's attorneys' fees.

 Does v.
 Roe Law Firm

 Klein & Wilson recovered $250,000 in a legal malpractice case where the attorneys did a poor job preparing an underlying personal injury and civil rights case.
-Despite serious issues of causation, Klein & Wilson convinced the insurance carrier a jury would overlook those issues because of the attorney misconduct.
+Despite serious issues of causation, Klein & Wilson convinced the defendent's insurance carrier a jury would overlook those issues because of the attorneys' misconduct.

 MacPherson v.
 Donaldson, Lufkin & Jenrette Securities Corporation